Tiendil/tiendil-org-content/content/posts/2024-05-01-about-book-the-net-and-the-butterfly/en.md

 Previous claims are a matter of taste.
 But there are more critical problems.

-The authors systematically combine/confuse concepts that are basic to the book.
+The authors systematically mix up/confuse fundamental concepts of the book.

 For example, they mix the concepts of "idea" and "implementation of an idea."
 So much so that the book is positioned as a guide to idea generation (in the abstract and introduction), but half of it is devoted to idea implementation.
 For example, to the overcoming the fear of failure.